Cyberbit-7/alohomora/README.md

 ## Installing Alohomora

 ### Step 1b
 Download the extension onto your Chromebook from https://github.com/KC728/alohomora.
-Click on the green "Code" button then click "Download Zip".
-Alternatively, download the file onto a USB Drive from your home computer and run the extension off of the drive.
+Click on "Releases" on the left menu, then click "Source Code (zip)" under the latest release.
+The extension should now download onto your Chromebook.

 ### Step 2b
 Go to chrome://extensions, or click the puzzle piece in the top right then click "Manage extensions".
 Turn on "Developer mode" using the switch in the top right.